madprops/nap/README.md

 # Parsing

-These functions take 2 arguments, the first one is the name of the argument, the second is the default value to use if it fails.
-It returns a value (not the default) if a) the argument was used and b) the value can be parsed correctly.
+These functions take 2 arguments.

+The first one is the name of the argument.
+The second is the default value to use if it fails.

+It returns a value (not the default) if:

+a) The argument was used
+b) The value is not empty
+c) The value can be parsed correctly

 `argval_int:` Parse to int.